Irish Longhorn Supply Chain Strengthens with Key Partnerships at the Helm

 On day two, following the odd beer and much discussion of the Longhorn’s exciting future in Ireland the previous evening, the team headed across to Neil Headley’s farm near York.
 A rearer finisher, Neil takes Longhorn rearing calves from the Castle Douglas Collection Centre and rears them through to fat, benefitting from a consistent animal growth curve due to reduced farm changes in the chain.

-Ed Cooper, Business Development.
+Ed Cooper, Business Development Manager.

 Neil gave an exciting talk on cattle management and his fishing system, alongside his multiple other diversifications on farm.
 These include his own contracting business, caravan site, Shepherds Huts and providing storage for a local gin distillery!